 Parquet flooring styles have been around for centuries, dipping in and out of popularity as the times and interior trends change.
 Where parquet floors were once a staple in any stately home, they’re now more of a rarity.
 If you move into a new home and find an old parquet floor underneath a shabby carpet, this is something to celebrate.

 Parquet floors can be restored to their former glory in a number of steps, whether you choose to be brave and attempt this yourself, or use a professional parquet floor sanding service.
-Quicksand Flooring offers complete parquet floor restoration to sand, polish, stain and seal your floor at professional quality.
+At Quicksand Flooring, we offer complete parquet floor restoration, including sanding, polishing, staining and sealing your existing parquet floor.

-While many DIY jobs around the home can be highly rewarding, sanding a delicate parquet floor is arguably not one of them.
+While many DIY jobs around the home can be highly rewarding, sanding parquet flooring is arguably not one of them.
 It’s difficult, time-consuming and requires more equipment than if you were sanding a regular hardwood floor.
-For those who have plenty of time (and patience) to spare though, here are the important steps involved in successful parquet floor sanding…

-Before you start sanding, you need to understand the type of parquet in your home.
-Solid hardwood and engineered floors will require slightly different methods, with engineered wood leaving you much less room for error.
+Before you start parquet floor sanding, you’ll need to understand the type of parquet in your home.
+Solid hardwood and engineered floors require slightly different methods, with engineered wood leaving you much less room for error.

-The pattern of your floor and it’s current condition will also determine your parquet floor sanding method.
+The pattern of your floor and its current condition will also determine your parquet floor sanding method.
 Parquet floor restoration processes depend on the age and condition of the flooring.
-For example, an older or more damaged floor with multiple faps between floorboards will require an extra floor-filling step.
+For example, an older or more damaged floor with multiple gaps between the floorboards will require an extra floor-filling step.
 Fail to fill in any gaps correctly with parquet floor filler, and you can end up with an uneven finish.
 It’s the extra details like this that can make a huge difference and determine the overall success of your restoration, which is why it is always best to hire a professional.

-There’s a lot of conflicting opinion out there when it comes to the technique used to sand a parquet floor.
+There are a lot of conflicting opinions out there when it comes to the technique used to sand a parquet floor.
 At Quicksand Flooring, we recommend sanding a parquet floor in straight lines, using the same method as you would for regular floorboards.
 This way, you can avoid sanding some floorboards too heavily or applying too much pressure to each individual floorboard and risking permanent damage.

-Look at your floor and where the light naturally falls, to sand in the same direction as the light.
-Don’t try to use diagonal or more technical techniques when it comes to direction as this can lead to an uneven finish, especially when it comes to DIY.
+Look at your floor and note where the light naturally falls, you should then sand in the same direction as the light.
+Don’t try to use diagonal methods or more technical techniques when sanding as this can lead to an uneven finish, especially when it comes to DIY.

 Start with the highest grit paper and work your way down with each sand, as you would a typical hardwood floor, and always sand at a consistent 45-degree angle.